Improvements coming to Lewes Victoria Hospital

 UTCs are GP-led and open at least 12 hours a day, every day.
 They offer appointments that can be booked through NHS111 or you can just walk in.
-They are equipped to diagnose and deal with many of the most common ailments people attend A&E for such as strains and sprains, eye problems, suspected broken limbs, abdominal pain, minor head injuries or cuts that need stitches.
+They are equipped with upgraded technologies, they are free from stressed hospital staff to diagnose and deal with many of the most common ailments people to attend A&E for such as strains and sprains, eye problems, suspected broken limbs, abdominal pain, minor head injuries or cuts that need stitches.

 During the improvement works there are a range of other services available to support people who need urgent care:

 - If you need medical help and you’re not sure where to go call 111 first or go online to 111.nhs.uk.
 Calls are free from landlines and mobiles and advice is available 24/7, 365 days of the year

 - Community pharmacists can give clinical advice and over-the-counter medicines for a range of minor illnesses

 - Evening and weekend appointments with GPs or other healthcare professionals are available from 6.30pm to 8pm on weekdays and from 9am to 1pm on Saturdays and Sundays.
 More information is available at your local practice.